1jour1vin

 Le Clos Victoire convient &agrave; une cuisine &eacute;labor&eacute;e : viandes rouges en sauce, gibiers.
 Il accompagne parfaitement les plateaux de fromages.
 Pour sa rondeur, vous vous en r&eacute;galerez &agrave; l'ap&eacute;ritif.
 Osez !<br/>

-More information on Château Calissanne
+More information at Château Calissanne

-More information on Coteaux d'Aix-en-Provence
+More information at Coteaux d'Aix-en-Provence

 Bettane & Desseauve